 DUBAI REAL ESTATE MARKET FEES AND CHARGES

-Earlier we touched the issue of expatriates being somewhat forced into the rental market due to the extortionate initial outlay that occurs when purchasing a home from the Dubai real estate market.
+Earlier, we touched on the issue of expatriates being somewhat forced into the rental market, due to the significant initial outlay when purchasing from Dubai’s real estate market.

 We’re going to provide a breakdown of the initial pay-out required when you buy a home in Dubai.
 These figures are based on purchasing a two bedroom apartment for the average price of AED 2.4 million in Dubai Marina:

 - Deposit (25% for first property) = AED 600,000 (£127,245)

 - Brokers Fee (2% of property price) = AED 48,000 (£10,179)